MicrosoftDocs/azure-docs/articles/search/search-indexer-howto-access-private.md

 ## Troubleshooting

-- When you're creating an indexer, if the creation fails with an error message like "Data source credentials are invalid," it means that either the status of the private endpoint connection is not yet *Approved* or the connection is not functional.
+- If your indexer creation fails with an error message such as "Data source credentials are invalid," it means that either the status of the private endpoint connection is not yet *Approved* or the connection is not functional.
 To remedy the issue:
   * Obtain the status of the shared private link resource by using the [GET API](/rest/api/searchmanagement/sharedprivatelinkresources/get).
 If the status is *Approved*, check the `properties.provisioningState` of the resource.
 If the status here is `Incomplete`, this means that some of the underlying dependencies for the resource failed to be set up.
-Reissuing the `PUT` request to *re-create* the shared private link resource should fix the issue.
-A re-approval might be necessary.
-Check the status of the resource once again to verify.
+Reissuing the `PUT` request to re-create the shared private link resource should fix the issue.
+A reapproval might be necessary.
+Re-check the status of the resource to verify that the issue is fixed.

 - If you create the indexer without setting its `executionEnvironment` property, the creation might succeed, but its execution history will show that the indexer runs are unsuccessful.
 To remedy the issue:
    * [Update the indexer](/rest/api/searchservice/update-indexer) to specify the execution environment.